“Venetian splendour meets wild Montenegrin beauty at this pretty waterfront palazzo with alfresco restaurant”

 - Bicycles Available

 We stayed in a Deluxe Suite and loved its tranquil bedroom and homely lounge: proper squishy sofas, glossy coffee-table books and a decent bureau for postcard writing.
 The Attic Suite is of a similar ilk, although here you’re in the eaves, with sloped ceilings.
-Also on the top floor are the Attic Standard Rooms, which have a little seating area.
+Also on the top floor are the Attic Standard Rooms, which have a little seating area and twin beds.
 We'd opt for these over the Standard Rooms, which are considerably smaller - although they do offer more authentic décor and some will prefer their full-height ceilings.

 The Junior Suite is perfect for a honeymoon.
 A Baroque kingsize bed and exposed beams set a suitably dramatic tone, while rich creamy drapes lead to a glorious stone balcony.
 Original corbels are engraved with 3 Atlantes, who symbolically blow the rough winds away from the palazzo.
 The panoramas here are unrivalled so order room-service meals and hide away from the world.